5T33Z0/OC-Little-Translated/11_Graphics/GPU/AMD_Radeon_Tweaks/README.md

 5. Save your config, reboot and run some benchmark tests for comparison.

 ### Addendum: SSDT vs. Device Properties vs. macOS Ventura

-I've noticed that the SSDT for the RX580 in my system doesn't really work as promised.
-In my tests on macOS Catlina and newer the performance wasn't improved much and the DAGPM kext also doesn't reduce the power consumption (around 100 Watts in idle).
+I've noticed that the SSDT for the RX 580 doesn't work as expected in macOS Catalina and beyond.
+In my tests, the performance didn't improve much and power consumption wasn't optimized as well – around 100 Watts in idle seems too high, imo.
+Also, the `AGPMController` was loaded even without the `DAGPM.kext`, so that's not really a requirement.
+Same for `AGPM.kext` by Pavo-IM.

-So I've gone throug the whole thread (90+ pages) looking for a solution.
+So I've gone through the whole thread (90+ pages) looking for a solution.
 On Page [35](https://www.tonymacx86.com/threads/amd-radeon-performance-enhanced-ssdt.296555/page-35#post-2114578) and following, I found Device Properties which worked: improved performance with lowered power consumption (around 70 Watts in idle instead of 100).

-I created plist for both Clover and OpenCore (RX580_Clover.plist and RX580_OC.plist).
+I created plists for both Clover and OpenCore (`RX580_Clover.plist` and `RX580_OC.plist`).
 You can copy the included properties to the corresponding section of your config.
-But make sure that the PCI paths match the ones used in your system (check in Hackintool).
+Ensure that the PCI paths match the ones used in your system (use Hackintool to verify).

-The DeviceProperties work fine in macOS Catalina up to Monterey, but in Ventura, the Orinoco Framebuffer I am using for the RX580 is not loaded even though is present in the AMD9500Controller kext.
+The Device Properties work fine in macOS Catalina up to Monterey, but in Ventura, the Orinoco Framebuffer I am using for the RX580 is not loaded even though it is present in the `AMD9500Controller.kext`.
 Needs further investigation.

 ## Method 3: Injecting specific AMD Framebuffers via `DeviceProperties`
 With this method, you don't need Whatevergreen and DRM works when using SMBIOS `iMac1,1` or `MacPro7,1`.